nikhilaggarwal0711/cryptoHistoricData/README.md

 # cryptoHistoricData
 Get historic data of cryptocurrencies.
-In this I crawled coinmarketcap.com using jsoup
+In this I crawled coinmarketcap.com using jsoup.